DigitalPublishingToolkit/TOD27-Final-Corrections/md/08chapter7.md

 remained, however, that these new services lacked something that the original videoblogging community had provided, ‘I have tried Vine a little bit,’ Dedman told me in 2013 ‘its cool.
 I love how simple videoblogging has gotten.’
-Hence we can see that, with the ease of at first YouTube, and later, video applications such as Vine, Snapchat and Instagram, which allows professional looking video-editing at the tip of your fingers, the need for a specialised community space in which to
+With the ease of at first YouTube, and later, video applications such as Vine, Snapchat and Instagram, which allows professional looking video-editing at the tip of your fingers, the need for a specialised community space in which to